Davina-dev/OpenAI-GPT-Explorations/README.md

-git status# OpenAI API Exploration with Python 🚀
+OpenAI API Exploration with Python 🚀

 Welcome to this repository, where we embark on a learning adventure to uncover the capabilities of the OpenAI API.
 This project is a basic practice intended for those curious about how the OpenAI API works and what can be achieved with it.